javiquinte/owndc/doc/index.rst

              more specific distribution of data to levels deeper than the network are usually not known.

-In the following example, we show how to point to the service in IRIS, when the ``II`` network is requested.
+In the following example, we show how to point to the services in IRIS, when the ``II`` network is requested.

 .. code-block:: xml